-7.11.
+7.12.
 End Point Policy Groups

 End Point Policy Groups associate the different sets of rules under Domain Policies (Media, Signaling, Security, etc.) to be applied to specific SIP messages traversing through the Avaya SBCE.
-In the reference configuration, the End Point Policy Groups defined used default sets of rules already pre-defined in the configuration.
+In the reference configuration, the End Point Policy Groups used default sets of rules already pre-defined in the configuration, with the exception of the new Signaling Rules defined in Section 7.11.
 Please note that changes should not be made to any of the default rules used in these End Point Policy Groups.
 If changes are needed, it is recommended to create a new rule by cloning one the defaults and then make the necessary changes to the new rule.
-Also note that even though the End Point Policy Groups for both the Enterprise and the Service Provider used the same set of rules, they were still separately defined, to allow for future changes to be made in one direction if needed, without affecting the other direction.

-7.11.1.
+7.12.1.
 End Point Policy Group - Enterprise